lauriebelch/OrthoDocs/README.md

 **Installing dependencies**

-some info on how to do manually install dependencies if you want
+## some info on how to manually install dependencies if you want ##

 ## Simple Usage